devharsh2k4/vegazync/readme.md

 ```
 ## Manual Restart

-You can manually restart vegazync via typing 'r' in the terminal
+You can manually restart vegazync via typing 'r' and hit Enter in the terminal

 ## Stop

-To stop and exit the process you can type 'c' in the terminal
+To stop and exit the process you can type 'c' and hit Enter in the terminal

 ## Contributing